 |*Although there is a wide range of property values for each material (because of the many choices available in resin formula, processing, and direction of testing), Table 3 shows the characteristic performance range for each type of film.
 The effect of orientation is reflected in the property differences between cast PP (unoriented polypropylene) and OPP (biaxially oriented polypropylene).|

-Within the arena of OPP films, tensiles are generally not critical and rarely require discussion and specification between supplier and customer.
-This is so because oriented polypropylenes provide a dependable range of tensile values.
-Other properties are usually more important to successful performance.
-There are two notable exceptions worthy of explanation.
+Within the arena of OPP films, tensiles are generally not critical and rarely require discussion and specification between supplier and customer because oriented polypropylenes provide a dependable range of tensile values.
+Other properties are usually more important to successful performance, though there are two notable exceptions worthy of explanation: